MicrosoftDocs/Advertising-docs/BingAds/scripts/examples/execute-in-parallel.md

 }

 // Scripts calls this function for each account when the findDisapprovedAds
-// finishes processing the account.
+// finishes processing all accounts.

 // This function creates a spreadsheet that contains a sheet for each
-// account with disapproved ads.
-It then sends email notification about
+// account.
+It then sends an email notification to the list of
-// the disapproved ads to the list of recipients in NOTIFY.
+// recipients in 'NOTIFY'.

 function reportResults(results) {
     Logger.log('Reporting results');

     const sheetResults = [];

+    // Create a sheet object for each account in the list of results.

     for (const result of results) {
         if (!result.getReturnValue()) {
             Logger.log(`Got an error in result: ${result.getError()}`);